 Residents are also screened twice daily for any early warning signs or symptoms of illness, including taking their temperature.
 All residents are also provided face masks to wear whenever they must leave their room and residents are also all required to clean their hands very frequently, to practice cough hygiene, and maintain at least 6 feet of social distancing (except when caregiving necessitates closer proximity).
 Any resident who might have COVID-19 is immediately placed in strict isolation (in a unit separate from the main unit of other residents), and is evaluated by the MD and tested for COVID-19.
 While on isolation, care is delivered by a cohorted nursing staff who practice all recommended infection control procedures, including the use of N95 respirators, have their vital signs monitored at least three times a day, and their care is overseen daily by the MD.

-These measures have been effective in limiting the number of residents and staff with confirmed cases of COVID-19, which to date is only three; all cases were mostly mild; no one required hospitalization and there have been no deaths.
 We will promptly update all residents, their guardians and families, and public health officials if there are any clusters of respiratory illness, or if a case of Covid-19 is suspected or confirmed.

 We encourage parents and guardians to call the Center for updates on the status of your child. .
 You can ask to speak with the MD, the Nurse Practitioner, the Nurse, the Social Worker, or any other senior staff needed to address your concerns.
 Nurses are on site 24/7, and the MD and/or PNP can be paged at any hour if needed to address your questions.
 We understand that you are concerned about your son/daughter/grandchild/family member and that it’s difficult not to be able to visit, but it is crucial that we restrict visitation right now as per Department of Health regulations.
 We also understand that connecting with family and friends is incredibly important for our residents and their well-being and family members so we are encouraging connections via video chat or phone calls.